-The ‘Graz Mummy Book’: Papyrus conservation with modern archival
+The "Graz Mummy" book: Papyrus conservation encased in modern archival packaging

 The fragment was originally unearthed in 1902, having been part of mummy cartonnage.
 As it predates all previously known codices by around 400 years, it may redefine the established timeline of book history.